codergigachad/sumosp/README.md

 I am Sumit Kumar Purohit, a frontend developer.

 ### What am I doing currently
-- Working with React.js, Next.js, Serverless, SQL, Cloud etc.
+- Working with Edgy Frontend and Backend Technologies.